Klipper3d/klipper/docs/MCU_Commands.md

 authoritative reference for these commands, nor is it an exclusive list of all available commands.

-This document may be useful for users needing to configure a set of hardware actions that their printer may require at startup (via the "custom" field in the printer config file), and it may be useful for developers wishing to obtain a high-level feel for low-level commands.
+This document may be useful for developers interested in understanding the low-level micro-controller commands.

 See the [protocol](Protocol.md) document for more information on the format of commands and their transmission.
 The commands here are